 - Direct the needle towards the umbilicus

-- Resistance will be met often felt as the needle moves through the ligamentum flavum
+- Resistance will often be met as the needle moves through the ligamentum flavum

 - Keep advancing slowly – a pop may be felt as the epidural space is now crossed and the subarachnoid space is entered a few millimetres more.

-- If CSF fluid Is present collect 6-10 drops of CSF in each container.
-Number the container depending on the analyses required.
+- If CSF fluid is present, collect 6-10 drops of CSF in each container.
+Number the containers depending on the analyses required.

 - Re-insert the stylet (to reduce the risk of head) and in one swift manoeuvre, remove the needle and stylet.